PotatoPlan/Rick-Morty/README.md

-# Getting Started with Create React App
+# Simple React Application using Rick and Morty API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Start the project

 In the project directory, you can run: